 The toolkits include identification of best practices, key strategies, action items and considerations for CoCs, Veterans Affairs (VA) partners, and local public officials that can be implemented immediately to focus efforts on ending homelessness for veterans.

 Any CoC may receive TA through Vets@Home.
 To do so, a CoC should submit a TA request through the HUD Exchange’s Request Technical Assistance form.
 HUD will provide all CoCs requesting TA though Vets@Home with remote TA.

-An essential tool towards ending veteran homelessness, HUD VA Supportive Housing (HUD-VASH) is a joint program between HUD and the VA.
+HUD-VASH is a joint program between HUD and the VA.
 HUD provides housing choice vouchers and VA provides case management and outreach.
 This program targets veterans who are currently homeless.

 For more information, please visit:

 VHPD was a three year program, completed in January 2015.
 HUD, Veterans Affairs (VA), and the Department of Labor (DOL) partnered together to provide HUD housing assistance, VA case management services, and DOL employment counseling in five selected communities.
 All five communities participating in this demonstration were strategically selected due to their proximity to a military base, concentration of returning veterans from Iraq and Afghanistan, and availability of resources.
 One of the program’s primary objectives was to provide combined early intervention services for veterans who were at a high risk of becoming homeless, particularly veterans who served in Iraq and Afghanistan wars, and women veterans.

 Resources and Guidance for Ending Veterans Homelessness Webinar

 First Lady Michelle Obama Releases Video Encouraging Landlords to Help End Veteran Homelessness